+LEVEL is a decentralized and non-custodial perpetual DEX on BNB Chain focused on delivering highly effective risk management along with first of a kind liquidity solution for LPs using original code designed from the ground up.
 LEVEL's architecture facilitates direct market access to programmatic pools of liquidity, enabling capital-efficient hedging with near-zero market impact for traders looking to protect their gains while seamlessly creating a yield-bearing instrument for asset owners looking to earn passive income on their crypto holdings.

 For more information about LEVEL, please visit https://app.level.finance/

 LEVEL provides rewards in USDT.
 For more details about the payment process, please view the Rewards by Threat Level section further below.

 LEVEL adheres to category Publication Category 2: Notice Required.
 This Policy determines what information whitehats are allowed to make public from their submitted bug reports.
 For more information about the category selected, please refer to our Responsible Publication page.

 LEVEL adheres to the Primacy of Impact for the following severity levels:

 If a category’s severity level is covered within the Primacy of Impact, it means that even if the impacted asset is not in-scope but is owned by the project, then it would be considered as in-scope of the bug bounty program as long as it involves an impact under that respective severity level.
 When submitting a report, just select the Primacy of Impact asset placeholder.
 If the team behind this project has multiple projects, those other projects are not covered under the Primacy of Impact of this program.
 Instead, check if those other projects have a bug bounty program on Immunefi.